VirajDalave/chattingo/Readme.md

 ### **Task 2: Jenkins CI/CD Pipeline (17 Marks)**

-Create a `Jenkinsfile` with these stages:
+Created a `Jenkinsfile` with these stages:

 ```groovy
 pipeline {